 Labyrinth is the perfect board game to foster logical thinking and problem-solving skills.
 We also like the board and cards and their illustrations that evaoke a magical world.

-- Pull out a block without crashing the stack to win at Jenga
+- Pull out a bock without crashing the stack to win at Jenga

 - Includes 54 Jenga hardwood blocks, stacking sleeve with instructions